 On a side note, can you believe this is my 500th post?!

-Disclaimer: A review copy of this cookbook was sent to me free of charge.
+Disclosure: A review copy of this cookbook was sent to me free of charge.
 I was under no obligation to review it and received no compensation for doing so.
 This post contains affiliate links.